LegalComponents/IAuth/GitHubAnalytics/ResearchStatement.md

 GitHub datasets are compound by a set of entities that are related to each other.

 - Users: Are the basic description of a person in GitHub.
+It provides personal information, background and activity.

 - Files: These are the working units.
-A file can be made and modified by a single or several users.
+A file can be made and modified by one or several users.
 Every time a user changes a file an entry is produced in the file history.

 - Projects: These are compound by users and files.
 Usually are simple repositories where all the files related to the project are kept.

-- Organizations: An organization is the entity that creates the projects and manage the teams.
+- Organizations: An organization is the entity that creates the projects and manage the teams of users.

 <script src="http://www.stathat.com/javascripts/embed.js"></script>
 <script>StatHatEmbed.render({s1: 'lxoC', w: 760, h: 235});</script>